 - The CSI Effect: Invoked.
 When Anthony tries to sell an SUV with which he'd accidentally run over a man, the chop shop owner turns him down with a rant about how every week on TV some guy thinks he can outsmart the forensic experts and ends up going to jail with a stupid look on his face.

 - Embarrassing Cover-Up: After the incident with the Thayers, Tom asks for reassignment to a single car due to his partner John's stark racism.
 However, since it would be incredibly detrimental to the careers of both Tom and his African-American superior to go on record about John's racism, they use a cover story of uncontrollable flatulence so Tom can have his own car.

 - Foolish Sibling, Responsible Sibling: Deconstructed even though they didn't interact through the movie.
 Waters is the detective who looks after his drug abusing mother, while Peter (younger brother) is out carjacking with a friend and is now dead.
 What makes this such a deconstruction is the fact that while Waters looks after their mother, she is utterly convinced that it's Peter who is doing the caring.

-- Freudian Excuse: The reason for Officer Ryan's animosity towards black people, as he explains to Shaniqua Johnson, is that his father was a janitor all his life and helped African Americans through his career.
+- The reason for Officer Ryan's animosity towards black people, as he explains to Shaniqua Johnson, is that his father was a janitor all his life and helped African Americans through his career.
 Later, the LA city council gave municipal contracts to the minority-owned businesses first, which wrecked his business (although his father had all-black employees).